Since 2008, the number of recruitment agencies operating in the UK has grown on average 27% per year.

 Chart: % of UK recruitment industry turnover from contract / temporary placements

 Since 2007, on average 89% of the UK recruitment industry turnover is comprised of contract and temporary placements.

-In 2016/17, total revenue from permanent and temporary placements reached £32.2 billion. £28.2 billion was generated from temporary placements while approximately £4 billion was generated through permanent placements.
-Agencies operating in the temporary market averaged £380,792 in annual temporary/contract sales per employee in 2016/17.
+In 2017/18, total revenue from permanent and temporary placements reached £35.7 billion. £30.8 billion was generated from temporary placements while approximately £4.9 billion was generated through permanent placements.

 **Note: Since 2014, REC’s recruitment industry trend report also accounts for organisations providing managed service programmes (MSPs) and recruitment process outsourcing services (RPOs).
 This means data is not directly comparable to previous years.**

 Recruitment has always embraced technology, adopting it early to connect with people, faster and more efficiently than before.
 According to Deloitte, the talent acquisitions systems market boasts over 400 competitive solutions for hiring, and continues to show growth of 10-12% per year.
 The market for corporate solutions alone is now over $1.5 billion in size.

 As the world became more connected, social and networking platform growth accelerated.
 For recruitment, the ability to engage with individuals and raise brand awareness at a reduced cost provided enormous benefit.